 Tidal energy has many advantages, but there are also significant risks that must be taken into consideration before investing in a project.
 These include the high cost of equipment and installation, potential environmental impacts, and lack of research into the effects of EMF emissions on marine life.
 It is important to weigh all of these factors carefully before making an investment in tidal energy.

-Ultimately, it is up to each individual and organization to decide if investing in tidal energy is worth the risk.
+Ultimately, it is up to each individual and organization to evaluate the tidal energy pros and cons and decide if investing in this is worth the risk.
 There are many benefits to be gained, such as reducing emissions and providing a reliable source of renewable energy, but there are also potential risks that must be taken into account before committing to a project.

 In conclusion, the pros and cons of tidal energy must be carefully weighed in order to determine if it is worth the risk.